ric-almeida/RSSRail2025/README.md

 `prism -importtrans Rail_PBRS.tra Rail_PBRS.csl -dtmc -exportresults Rail_PBRS_analysis.txt`

-This saves the output results in `Rail_PBRS_analysis.txt`, and these can be read as explained below.
+This saves the output results in the root dir in `Rail_PBRS_analysis.txt`, and these can be read as explained below.
 ```
 P=? [ F "charge_fail[n]_[l]" ]:
 Result